What is an ‘app’?

 Trash, yard waste, bulk items and other collection programs are not managed by Frederick County Government, and vary greatly from region to region.
 The municipal governments, homeowners associations, and private businesses that provide these services do not report to the Department of Solid Waste Management.
 Because of this, we are unable to offer their information.

 How do I download My-Waste?

 Using your smartphone or tablet computer, go to My Waste Mobile page and click on the icon (Apple or Android) at the bottom of the page that takes you to the correct site for your type of device.
 Once on the download page, click on the button to download the My-Waste app and follow the instruction that appear on your device’s screen.
-Depending on the strength of the internet signal and your devices operating speed, downloading and setting up the app will take 3-15 minutes.
+Depending on the strength of the internet signal and your devices operating speed, downloading and setting up the app will typically take 3-10 minutes.